-CNN Tech taught me a new word last week: Undecillion.
+CNN Tech taught me a new word: Undecillion.

 That’s right… we’re making stuff up now.
 Numbers, in fact.

-Let me back up: last Thursday marked the day where, quite unceremoniously, the internet “ran out” of space.
+Let me back up: we've seen the day where, quite unceremoniously, the internet “ran out” of space.
 This refers to the number, to date, of the last free internet addresses available from the current pool (of 4.3 billion) used for most of the web's history.

 Sit back for a second while this brain-exploding number sinks in.

-The comedy of these whopping figures doesn’t appear to register with the subject of this recent CNN article—John Curran, CEO of the American Registry for Internet Numbers.
-"A billion sounds like a lot," Curran said Thursday morning.
+The comedy of these whopping figures doesn’t appear to register with the subject of this recent CNN article -- John Curran, CEO of the American Registry for Internet Numbers.
+"A billion sounds like a lot," Curran said.
 "But when you think that there's nearly 7 billion people on the planet, and you're talking about two, three, four, five addresses per person (for some Web users), obviously 4.3 billion isn't enough."

 Five addresses per person?
 This is ludicrous!
 This is an exaggeration!
 This is… oh my god.
 This is me.